themorlan/openREM/docs/hl7_support.rst

   The hostname or IP-address of the system that runs OpenREM

 HL7_SERVER_PORT
-  The portnumber to receive HL7-messages
+  The port number to receive HL7-messages

 HL7_RESPONSE_UNSUPPORTED_MESSAGE
   The answer to the sender on HL7-messages that are not supported.